-- M2.18 It should be noted that this procedure is only valid when the uncertainty breaches one of the specification limits and for this reason the uncertainty should be sufficiently small that an insignificant portion of the distribution approaches the other limit. - M2.19 Furthermore, as the result approaches either limit there will come a point at which no reasonable decision can be made regarding compliance or non-compliance with the specification.
-In the extreme, if the result coincided exactly with one of the limits, there would always be 50% confidence in the decision, regardless of the magnitude of the uncertainty.
-For this reason, and by general convention, the table above is limited to a confidence probability of 70% and above.
+- M2.17 It should be noted that this procedure is only valid when the uncertainty breaches one of the specification limits and for this reason the uncertainty should be sufficiently small that an insignificant portion of the distribution approaches the other limit. - M2.18 Furthermore, as the result approaches either limit there will come a point at which no reasonable decision can be made regarding conformity or nonconformity with the specification.
+In the extreme, if the result coincided exactly with one of the limits, there would always be 50 % confidence in the decision, regardless of the magnitude of the uncertainty.
+For this reason, and by general convention, the table above is limited to a confidence probability of 70 % and above.

-M2.20
+M2.19